deytalytics/dataproductpoc-docs/data-mesh-principles.md

 Containerisation of data products using technologies such as Docker allows for consistent data product builds to occur.
 Kubernetes allows for cloud-agnostic infrastructure deployement.
 By defining standard interfaces for the ports/endpoints, data products can be controlled and discovered and documentation, metadata and data obtained.

+# What is a data product?
+In layman's terms its a method of grouping and packaging up 1 or more datasets for a business purpose.
+It's similar to a consumer product concept, where milk is an analogy for a dataset and the carton containing the milk that has the metadata (name, barcode, contents info) is analagous to the data product

+# What is a data set?
+A dataset just refers to a set of data records and can be:-
+1. A message
+2. A file
+3. A resultset from a SQL query

 ## References
 For more detail around these concepts, please refer to:-